 A prospective student who is applying for Botho University programmes is typically required to have successfully completed their studies up to at least a qualification level one lower than the one being applied for.
 Mature applicants with lower level qualifications, but with ample relevant work experience may be considered.
 Such mature applicants may be required to pass additional admission requirements such as an interview or test and may be required to take a bridging programme.
 The normal entry requirements for applicants are detailed below for each level of qualification offered at Botho University.
 It must be noted that a person who meets all entry requirements is not automatically guaranteed admission as a number of other factors may be considered from time to time.
-All applicants who intend to join a programme of choice through our website or from our Admissions department officials before they enrol for the programme.
+All applicants who intend to join a programme at Botho University are advised to get the required information related to their programme of choice through our website or from our Admissions department officials before they enrol for the programme.
 Adequate support will be offered through emails, phone calls and in person.